snotknot/blog/_posts/2023-11-24-webbrowsers.markdown

 ## Chromium & Google Chrome

 I advise to just use Chromium if you're looking for something reliable and fast and privacy isn't a concern.
 Chromium looks and feels exactly like Google Chrome.
-Chromium & Chrome are both pretty "secure", Google knows what they're doing for the most part when it comes to security.
+Chromium & Chrome are both pretty "secure", Google "knows what they're doing" for the most part when it comes to security.
 Chrome fans are better off using Chromium as it's literally what Chrome is but without the propriety garbage.
-You know what code is running on your system and it's less bloated.
-Chromium *has to be* a good foundation.

 Chromium has to be: